 1. Typica

 Typica is one of the most widely grown varieties of Arabica coffee.
-Originally from Yemen, it was spread by Dutch traders to Indonesia and Central/South America in the 1700s.
+Originally from Ethiopia, it was spread to Indonesia and Central/South America by Dutch traders in the 1700s.

-Typica coffee plants grow best at high altitudes in rich volcanic soil and warm temperatures.
-The plants produce conical-shaped trees that grow up to 6 meters tall.
-They have bronze-tipped leaves and long, cylindrical coffee cherries that contain the beans.
+Typica Coffee plants produce conical-shaped trees that grow up to 6 meters tall.
+They have bronze-tipped leaves and long, cylindrical coffee cherries.

 The beans produce a coffee with a sweet, soft, well-balanced flavor profile and medium acidity.
 It has tasting notes of chocolate, caramel, honey and nuts.